-If you have a disability and are unable to work, Boston social security income lawyer Michael O. Smith is prepared to help you seek supplemental security income (SSI) benefits.
+If you have a disability and are unable to work, Boston social security income lawyer Smith and his team of attorneys are prepared to help you seek supplemental security income (SSI) benefits.
 Mr. Smith represents and advises disabled individuals on their rights to disability benefits.
 He can assess your case and represent you if your application for benefits was denied.
 Contact us to discuss your claim.Supplemental Security Income

 You may be eligible for SSI benefits if you have a long-term disability.
 SSI is a program managed by the Social Security Administration (Administration) for individuals with limited means who are disabled, blind, or age 65 or older.
 If your claim for SSI benefits is based on your disability, you must have a disabling condition that lasts at least one year or ends in death to qualify.

 SSI is a needs-based program.
 Your eligibility for SSI benefits will depend on your income and resources.
 Unlike social security disability income (SSDI), you do not need to work for a certain amount of time, or have paid into social security, to receive benefits.
 This is because the program is funded by the US Treasury, even though it is managed by the Administration.Income and Resources for SSI